 - Print or preview document pages using the standard Java printing infrastructure.

-Flow-Layout or Fixed-Layout Document Formats
+Flow-layout or Fixed-layout Document Formats

-All the document formats that can be loaded into Aspose.Words are known as “flow-layout” formats.
+Most of the document formats that can be loaded into Aspose.Words are known as “flow-layout” formats.
 Flow-layout formats include DOC, OOXML, RTF, ODT, and HTML.
 Documents in these formats consist of various elements such as paragraphs, tables, headers, footers, images, fields, and their formatting, for example, bold, italic, font, size.
 However, the flow-layout formats do not contain information about the position where each particular paragraph or character is displayed on a page.

 In contrast, the “fixed-layout” (also known as “fixed page”) formats such as PDF and XPS contain exact positioning information for all document elements.
 These formats preserve the original appearance of a document after it was laid out into pages, providing higher accuracy of the displayed information.